-This page sorts through the unnecessary wordiness of the VA 529 literature to help you make the best college savings decisions for your children.
-It also explains the various investments and links to independent sources for investment performance.
+This Virginia 529 review sorts through the VA state college savings plans to help you make the best decisions for your children.
+It also explains the various investments and links to independent sources for investment performance and holdings.

 Please also read my related blog posts The Best 529 Plan for My Daughter is Not as Perfect as She Is, and How Our Family Is Saving For College.